-This course will teach students the skills necessary to develop and implement web applications.
+This course will teach students the skills necessary to develop and implement web applications using technologies such as PHP and MySQL or NET and IIS.
 Topics include creating user services, creating and managing components, data manipulation, debugging and security issues.
-(Prerequisite: LCIS1400 or permission of department chair)
+(Prerequisite: LCIS1400 or permission of department chair) (9/2013)